Imogen-Wren-Studios/esp32-faerfly/README.md

 4. Add Accellerometer
 5. Add digital microphone? - test theory before committing
 6. DMX interface? -> `The DMX output required the use of a MAX485 transceiver connected to the TX-pin of the ESP in order to produce DMX output.` `If you need to use another pin for output than the TX-pin, you'll need to change this in the ESP-Dmx library itself.
 This setting is located in src/dependencies/dmx/ESPDMX.cpp on line 31.`
+7. Battery Positive to ADC1 (GPIO32-39) with 100k resistor for battery usermod

 Does DMX make this project something it is not?